TYPO3/Fluid/Documentation/Usage/Components.rst

 1. Components can be used in any template, without manual configuration of `partialRootPaths` in the template's rendering context.

-2. By default, components have a strict API (using the :ref:`<f:argument> ViewHelper <typo3fluid-fluid-argument>`), making them less error-prone.
+2. Components have strict, typed definitions of arguments via their API (using the :ref:`<f:argument> ViewHelper <typo3fluid-fluid-argument>`), making them less error-prone.

 .. _components-setup: